dgaydukov/cert-aws/sa/files/sa.md

     ]
 }
 ```
-change history (audit log) - each time you edit param, PS create new version, and retains old (when you create PS assign version 1, and increase it each time you modify param).
+Change history (audit log) - each time you edit param, PS create new version, and retains old (when you create PS assign version 1, and increase it each time you modify param).
 You can view all versions with all param values.
 You can also specify param version in API.
-You can create up to 100 versions, once you reach this limit, when you add new version, old is removed.
+You can create up to 100 versions, once you reach this limit, when you add new version, old is removed (like RingBuffer).
 You can attach label to versions, and use this human-friendly label instead of versions in API calls.
 There are 2 data types when you create param:
 * text - any text
 * aws:ec2:image - will ensure that param value you entered is a valid AMI (amazon machine image)
 Don't confuse:
-* parameter store
+* parameter store:
+    * standard PS is free, yet advanced is paid
+    * stores up to 100 versions (each time you modify param, new version created, while old retained)
 * secrets manager:
-    * 0.4$ per secret per month + 0.05$ per 10K api calls - while standard PS is free
+    * 0.4$ per secret per month + 0.05$ per 10K api calls
     * out of the box integration with RDS, with PS you have to manually write logic from RDS
     * store multiple params under single unit using json
     * you don't need to give permission to aws key, only for SM. compare with PS, where in order to encrypt/decrypt you have to give kms permission to calling service
-    * rotation is out-of-the-boxy, yet for PS you can create custom lambda and call it with CloudWatch
+    * rotation is out-of-the-box, yet for PS you can create custom lambda and call it with CloudWatch
     * compare to PS it doesn't have change history
     * [size limit 64KB](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_limits.html) compare to 4/8KB for PS
     * when you delete it you can schedule deletion time 7-30 days, so if you accidentally delete it you can restore.
 PS delete immediately and forever.